BenPfeiffer-TX/webapps/README.md

 [gowiki folder](gowiki)

 ## Project \#2: idk yet
-an "at a glance" attendance viewer for the OpenText technical support team to track availability / current status of people more readily than when checking Teams
+* an "at a glance" attendance viewer for the OpenText technical support team to track availability / current status of people more readily than when checking Teams
+* A chatroom with session persistence, a simple authentication page, JSON marshalling for storing credentials, and chat persistence